Many TAFDC rules are not in effect.

 What else do I need to know so I can apply for TAFDC during COVID-19?

-DTA will accept your written statement about things like you lost your job or your child support changed.
+DTA will accept your written statement about some things, like if you lost your job.
 This statement is a “self-declaration.”

 You may have to apply for unemployment, but this should not delay your TAFDC case.

 - If you do not have an EBT card, DTA will mail one to you.
 It may take 7-10 days to arrive.

 - If you already have an EBT card when you have your phone interview, tell DTA you already have a card.

 - You can get a card at any local office.
 If you go in person to get an EBT card, and the local office does not issue you one in person, email [email protected].